IDENTITY AND BACKGROUND

 - Drug Discovery and Phase I clinical trials

-IRST has specific inter-related infrastructures to optimize research activities:
+IRST has specific inter-related infrastructures to optimise research activities:

-- Unit of Biostatistics and Clinical Trials, which plays an active role in the planning and implementation of clinical protocols, data quality control and standardization, and statistical data analysis.
-The Unit’s activities include all those of a Contract Research Organization (CRO).
+- Unit of Biostatistics and Clinical Trials, which plays an active role in the planning and implementation of clinical protocols, data quality control and standardisation, and statistical data analysis.
+The Unit’s activities include all those of a Contract Research Organisation (CRO).

-- The tech-transfer Unit (TT) is the first point of contact for business, facilitating access to IRST’s expertise for consultancy and research development, representing a point of reference for public and private R&D, SMEs and start-ups.
+- The tech-transfer Unit (TT) is the first point of contact for businesses, facilitating access to IRST’s expertise for consultancy and research development, and representing a point of reference for public and private R&D, SMEs and start-ups.